vz-shark/cov19-curve-japan/README.md

-# Tracking the Growth of COVID-19 Cases in Japanese
+# Tracking the Growth of COVID-19 Cases in Japan

 ## Additional notes
 Original code from https://github.com/aatishb/covid